-On November 7, 2018, the Uniformity Committee initiated a project to update the Statement of Information.
-The Committee formed a Work Group to address the significant changes to the way that business is conducted since the Statement was last revised in 2001.
-Between February 2019 and February 2020, the Work Group, which consists of 14 volunteers from 12 states, met regularly by telephone.
+On November 7, 2018, the Uniformity Committee initiated a project to update the Statement of Information to address the significant changes to the way that business is conducted since the Statement was last revised in 2001.1 Between February 2019 and February 2020, the Work Group, which consists of 14 volunteers from 12 states, met regularly by telephone to analyze P.L.
+86-272 and to consider how to apply the statute to modern business activities.

 All Work Group meetings were open to the public and the Work Group encouraged interested parties to provide input.
 State government employees who were not Work Group members, business representatives, and private sector tax professionals attended Work Group meetings, provided information, and offered their opinions.
-The Work Group carefully examined and discussed proposed changes to the Statement.
-At times, the Work Group returned to matters that had been previously discussed to refine language, address concerns, and confirm decisions.
+The Work Group carefully examined and discussed proposed changes to the Statement; they frequently returned to matters that had been previously discussed to refine language, address concerns, and confirm decisions.